seanwo/how-to/minidv2hd.md

 At the time of writing this, it will cost about $1 per hour to run this machine.
 So have everything ready to go before launching your GPU instance.

-### Setting up the video volume using a small T3 instance:
+### Setting up the Video Volume Using a Small T3 Instance:
 *Use a T3 instance to setup the video volume so you are not charged for accelerated machine usage during setup.*

 Basically, you need to put all the file you need up in S3 from your home machine.